SIX SONGS AND ROMANCES (LIEDER UND ROMANZEN) FOR FOUR-VOICE

 Translation

-The entire song is sung at a loud (forte)
+The entire song is sung at a loud (forte) level.

 0:00 [m.
-1]--Stanza 1.
-An
+1]--Stanza

-austere canon (direct imitation) at the
+1. An austere canon (direct imitation) at the distance of

-octave lower.
+lower.
 It begins in D minor, but quickly moves to A

 minor.
 For the first two lines, the two voice pairs are in

-unison, but they break into harmony (largely contrary motion within
+unison, but they break into harmony (largely contrary motion

-“ängstliches,” and the canon actually breaks at “wendet kein
+word “ängstliches,” and the canon actually breaks at “wendet kein

 Elend,” where all four voices sing the words together in full

 harmony.
-The last line, “macht dich nicht frei,” is forcefully
+The last line, “macht dich nicht frei,” is

-the so-called “picardy third,” in preparation for the major key of the
+a major chord, the so-called “picardy third,” in preparation for

 0:23 [m.
-16]--Stanza 2.
+16]--Stanza

-A-major chord.
+chord.
 Another canon begins, with the women (sopranos and

 altos) now following the men (tenors and basses) an octave